Configure On-Premise License Manager

 Configure LDAPS

 LDAPS is configured by adding the CA certificate to the application's trusted store.
-Find out about requesting a CA certificate in our Certificates section, then follow these steps:
+Find out about requesting a CA certificate, see Configure for HTTPS and then perform the following steps:

 Locate file